schrodinger/infra-tester/docs/docs/configuration.md

           # Example
           - type: PlanSucceeds

-      # Any assertions that are to be run during the plan step.
+      # Any assertions that are to be run during the apply step.
       apply:
-        # If true, makes sure the plan is idempotent.
+        # If true, makes sure the apply is idempotent.
         ensure_idempotent: true
         assertions:                         # list of assertions
           - type: <AssertionType>           # The type of assertion